evoluteur/evolutility-ui-jquery/README.md

 All views for a Backbone model and collection share a single UI-Model which defines of all UI elements across views in a simple declarative way.

-Evolutility provides 3 types of view
+Evolutility provides 3 types of views

 * Views for a model: [Browse](#browse), [Edit](#edit), [Mini (quick edit)](#mini), [JSON](#json).
 * Views for a collection: [List](#list), [Cards](#cards), [Bubbles](#bubbles), [Charts](#charts).
 * Views for actions on a model or collection: [Filter](#filter), [Export](#export), [Import](#import).